Forbidden Songs: Distribution

+Reception

 However, as the farcical plot and all-familiar songs were mostly free of ideological subtexts, the film remained popular in the decades to come and some of its songs re-emerged in slightly modified form during the 1980s martial law and struggle against the Communist rule.
 The film remains well-known and popular even in modern Poland, being screened by the public Polish Television (TVP) on a regular basis.
 Both editions have been published on DVD in Poland, by the Propaganda label, first the 1947 one, as-is, and later the 1948 one, in a digitally restored version.